ansible/dispatcherd/README.md

 ## Dispatcher

-The dispatcher is a service to run python tasks in subprocesses.
+The dispatcher is a service to run python tasks in subprocesses, designed specifically to work well with pg_notify, but intended to be extensible to other message delivery means.
 Its philosophy is to have a limited scope as a "local" runner of background tasks, but to be composable so that it can be "wrapped" easily to enable clustering and